 Economic Consultant.
 2000-2017.
-Various Projects include Economic Impact Analysis of Alcohol Liberalization Laws in Colorado, Oklahoma, Kansas, Marijuana, Minimum Wage, Immigration, St. Louis Water, MSD, Financial Crisis on St. Louis Real Estate, Ameren and Boeing.
+Various Projects include Economic Impact Analysis of Alcohol Liberalization Laws in Colorado, Oklahoma, and Kansas, Marijuana, Minimum Wage, Immigration, St. Louis Water, MSD, Financial Crisis on St. Louis Real Estate, Ameren, Boeing and Economic Damages.
 My economic impact work and analysis has been cited hundreds of times by the media, including TV, radio and print.
 I have been on NPR, Voice of America and local Fox News, NBC and CBS stations.
 In print, I have been cited by the Wall Street Journal, Bloomberg News, National Journal, Yahoo Finance, US Chamber of Commerce, Denver Post, St. Louis Post Dispatch, Dow Jones News, Nasdaq.com, USA today and Newsweek Magazine.

 Saint Louis University, Simon Chair of Economics, 1990-2013

 Director of the Simon Center for Regional Forecasting

 Special Advisor to the St. Louis Immigration Taskforce 2011-2013